denoland/deno/docs/typescript/types.md

 ## Types and Type Declarations

-One of the design principles of Deno is no _magical_ resolution.
+One of the design principles of Deno is no non-standard module resolution.
 When TypeScript is type checking a file, it only cares about the types for the file, and the `tsc` compiler has a lot of logic to try to resolve those types.
 By default, it expects _ambiguous_ module specifiers with an extension, and will attempt to look for the file under the `.ts` specifier, then `.d.ts`, and finally `.js` (plus a whole other set of logic when the module resolution is set to `"node"`).
 Deno deals with explicit specifiers.

 This can cause a couple problems though.
 For example, let's say I want to consume a TypeScript file that has already been transpiled to JavaScript along